IntersectAustralia/hcsvlab-docs/Galaxy.md

     xhost +
     echo "export DISPLAY=:1" >> ~/.bashrc

-If Xvfb reports ``Could not open default 'fixed'`` error and exit, please install the fonts, this is tested on CentOS 6.3 AMD64
+If Xvfb reports ``Could not open default 'fixed'`` error and exit, probably you need to install the fonts, this happens on CentOS 6.3 x86_64, but does not on CentOS 6.4 x86_64

     sudo yum install xorg-x11-fonts-misc libXfont